Get Started Free

 event-aggregator

-For example, we can use the streaming database ksqlDB and Apache Kafka® to perform an aggregation.
+For example, we can use Apache Flink® SQL and Apache Kafka® to perform an aggregation.

-Then we'll create a table containing the aggregated events from that stream:
+Then we'll create a derived table containing the aggregated events from that stream.
+In this case, we create a table called item_stats that represents per-item order statistics over 1-hour windows:

 CREATE TABLE item_stats AS

-This table will be continuously updated whenever new events arrive in the orders stream.
+This table will be continuously updated whenever new events arrive in the orders table.

 Considerations